-- Insurers would send 'member-level' EOBs to each individual insured dependent, rather than to the primary subscriber. - ✓ Insurers would allow patients to choose their preferred method of receiving EOBs, including at an alternate address or through HIPAA-compliant electronic means. - ✓ EOBs would not be issued when no remaining balance exists on a claim, and therefore would never be sent for preventive health services with no cost sharing (e.g. a birth control refill visit, STI test or domestic violence counseling). - ✓ EOBs would provide generic information only, such as "office visit" or "medical care" rather than more explicit descriptions that could be used against patients. - Patients would have the option to opt-out of receiving an EOB only if disclosure of confidential health information could compromise safety or access to health services. - ✓ Patients would be clearly informed of their options to request confidential means of receiving EOBs. - ✓ The Division of Insurance and Department of Public Health would educate providers and patients on these protections.
+- Insurers would send 'member-level' EOBs to each individual insured dependent, rather than to the primary subscriber. - ✓ Insurers would allow patients to choose their preferred method of receiving EOBs, including at an alternate address or through HIPAA-compliant electronic means. - ✓ EOBs would provide generic information only, such as "office visit" or "medical care," rather than more explicit descriptions that could violate confidentiality. - Patients would have the option to opt-out of receiving an EOB when no remaining balance exists on a claim.
+This means that EOBs could be fully suppressed for preventive health services with no cost sharing (e.g. a birth control refill visit, STI test or domestic violence counseling). - Patients would be clearly informed of their options to request confidential means of receiving EOBs. - The Division of Insurance and Department of Public Health would educate providers and patients on these protections.